-Hope Fitzgerald is a freelance artist, photographer and filmmaker.
+Alongside workshop facilitation, Hope has worked as a freelance artist, photographer and filmmaker.
 Hope’s photography and video production skills allow her to work in an observational unobtrusive documentary style to tell stories through photographs, moving image, and sound, creatively capturing the essence of educational and engagement programmes.
 Observing these programmes in action offered insights and knowledge that contributes to her workshop delivery style today.

 Hope’s film Down Time was distributed with Lucy Medhurst’s 2012 research publication Science Nature and Identity – Understanding the Value of Experiential Learning in a Land Art Context.Artist's Website

 Gemma is passionate about working in and taking inspiration from the natural environment.

 “In a world dominated by technology, it’s a rare and valuable opportunity to share the experience of being creative in nature, bringing people together in a magical way.”

 With a background in Fine Art and having developed her skills to embrace more craft-based mediums, Gemma enjoys working with a range of techniques, including drawing, printing, painting, collage, model-making, ceramics and appliqué.
 In her career to date, Gemma’s been devising and delivering creative workshops and projects – as well as coordinating them – for a wide range of audiences, gaining a grounding in Museum and Gallery Learning – often working with their outside spaces.
 Gemma’s led sessions regularly with children from Early Years upwards, schools, families, Young People, Older People, Vulnerable Adults, people with Dementia and Alzheimer’s, stroke victims and community, Special Educational Needs, ESOL (English to Speakers of Other Languages) and Blind and Partially Sighted groups.